 Filename: The filename for a bundle must contain the case reference and a short version of the name of the case and an indication of the content of the bundle – eg “CO12342021 Carpenters v Adventurers Hearing Bundle” or “CO12342021 Carpenters v Adventurers Authorities Bundle”.

 Email: If the bundle is to be sent by email, please ensure the file size is not too large.
 For justice.gov e-mail addresses the maximum size of email and attachments is 36Mb in aggregate.
 Anything larger will be rejected.
 The subject line of the email should contain the case number, short form case name, hearing date and name of judge (if known).

 Uploading bundles: Bundles should be sent to the court in accordance with the court’s directions.
-Where the bundle would otherwise be sent by email (rather than being uploaded to a portal) but is too large to be sent under cover of a single email then it may be be sent to the Document Upload Centre by prior arrangement with the court – for instructions see the Professional Users Guide (external link).
+Where the bundle would otherwise be sent by email (rather than being uploaded to a portal) but is too large to be sent under cover of a single email then it may be sent to the Document Upload Centre by prior arrangement with the court – for instructions see the Professional Users Guide (opens in a new tab).